 Difference Between Coronavirus and Spanish Flu

-Spanish Flu has a shorter incubation period (1-4 days) than the Coronavirus.
+Spanish Flu has a shorter incubation period of 1 to 4 days.

 Coronavirus has a shorter serial interval (3 days) than the Spanish Flu.

-Spanish Flu has a shorter shedding time (2-7 days).
+Spanish Flu has a shorter shedding time of 2 to 7 days.

 Coronavirus targets adults and ages with medical complications.
 Surprisingly, Coronavirus affects very few children.
 Even if they fall sick, they show mild symptoms.